DevExpress-Examples/asp-net-core-dashboard-color-dashboard-item-elements/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1114320)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for ASP.NET Core - How to Customize Coloring of the Dashboard Item Elements on the Client
+# Dashboard for ASP.NET Core - How to Color the Dashboard Item's Elements on the Client

-The following example shows how to color a dashboard item's elements at runtime.
+The following example shows how to color a dashboard item's elements on the client.
 To do this, handle the [ViewerApiExtensionOptions.onItemElementCustomColor](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemelementcustomcolor) event, get the item's [multidimensional data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data#client-data-structure), and apply the color to the dashboard item's element based on the condition.

 The image below displays dashboard items whose values are colored based on their values: